-NOTE: Additional funding has been allocated to the COVID-19 Emergency Relief Grant Fund and will become available on July 20.
-We are not accepting new grant applications and will continue to distribute funds on a first-come, first served basis based on the applications already received.
+NOTE: As of October 22, Governor Hogan has announced a new $250 million relief package for businesses throughout Maryland.
+While additional funding has been allocated to the COVID-19 Emergency Relief Grant Fund, we are not accepting new grant applications and will continue to distribute funds on a first-come, first-served basis based on the applications we have already received.
 Click here for more information.

 We encourage businesses throughout Maryland to continue exploring other forms of assistance, such as federal and local programs.
 Visit our frequently updated Maryland Coronavirus (COVID-19) Information for Business page to learn about COVID-19 resources and financial assistance programs.
 For more information on federal resources, read the Small Business Owner's guide to the CARES Act, or find more details from the U.S. Department of the Treasury.

 This COVID-19 Emergency Relief $50M Grant Fund offers working capital to assist Maryland small businesses and nonprofits with disrupted operations due to COVID-19.
 Grant assistance is intended to provide interim relief complementing actions with its bank, business interruption insurance, and financial partners.

 - Grants up to $10,000 not to exceed 3 months of cash operating expenses for Maryland businesses and nonprofits impacted by the COVID-19 with 50 or fewer employees.